|

 other interval' button.

-of the standard rates are always usable, depending on recording mode, the
+Note that the standard rates are not always usable, depending on recording mode, A-D converter type, and the number of channels (the maximum sample rate drops

 as the number of channels increases).